vsbirkhaug/officebot/tdd.md

 * Unit tests to test the base modules of code such as actions taken to create and destroy teams.
 These unit tests will ensure that the code itself works as expected and will follow a behaviour syntax approach, such as "given X, expect Y".
 The unit tests will attempt to mirror the structure of the main project in it's layout and will also take on part of the task of code documentation.
 The unit tests should be clear examples of how functions should be used.
 * Integration tests will be used to simulate higher level functionality from a user perspective.
 Some may act through the main messaging interface and others may move past it and go straight to the base API.
 These will test large portions of functionality to ensure the user gets the expected response.

-This test suite will use a number of tools, most choices are farily arbitrary and are chosen due to popularity my familiarity with them.
+This test suite will use a number of tools, most choices are fairly arbitrary and are chosen due to popularity my familiarity with them.

-* Grunt will act as a task runner and enable the running of all or individual tests from a simple commandline interface.
+* Grunt will act as a task runner and enable the running of all or individual tests from a simple command line interface.
-* Mocha is the main testing framework, enabling the easy defintion of unit and integration tests.
+* Mocha is the main testing framework, enabling the easy definition of unit and integration tests.
 It's a popular tool with many additional plugins.
 Mocha is also well known for producing very readable tests.
 As a bonus, there is also a Grunt plugin to make interfacing with Mocha tests easy.
 * Should.js, written by the founder of the Express framework, should is an assertion library which helps to make very readable tests.
 Assertions can be defined in a friendly way and requires very little learning from someone new to the project.
 Below is an example of two assertions that can be applied.

 ```javascript